 People use the term, Kechimyaku Sojo 血脉相承 (inheritance of blood lineage) when they argue which Buddhist sect is right or wrong or which founder of Buddhist sects inherited Buddhist teachings correctly from the Buddha.
 Kechimyaku or Ketsumyaku is the term that expresses Buddhist teachings compared to “blood” flowing in the human body.
 Sojo means the transmission of Buddhist teachings from a master to a disciple.

-In Zen sect, they claim that it was Daruma 達磨 who was the twenty-eighth founder of Fuhozo 付法蔵 (those who, after Shakyamuni Buddha’s death, successively inherited the lineage of his teachings and propagated them in India) and the founder of Zen Buddhism that succeeded the Right Dharma of Furyumonji 不立文字 (the thought that the status of enlightenment cannot be expressed in characters or discourses) and Kyogai Betsuden 教外別伝 (transmission of spiritual awakening without words or characters, but in a heart-to-heart way) transmitted from Shakamuni Buddha to Makakasho 摩訶迦葉 (who is recognized as one of ten great disciples of Shakyamuni Buddha and the second founder of Buddhism).
+In Zen sect, they claim that it was Daruma 達磨 who was the twenty-eighth founder of Fuhozo 付法蔵 (those who, after Shakyamuni Buddha’s death, successively inherited the lineage of his teachings and propagated them in India) and the founder of Zen Buddhism that succeeded the Right Dharma of Furyumonji 不立文字 (the thought that the status of enlightenment cannot be expressed in characters or discourses) and Kyogai Betsuden 教外別伝 (transmission of spiritual awakening without words or characters, but in a heart-to-heart way) transmitted from Shakyamuni Buddha to Makakasho 摩訶迦葉 (who is recognized as one of ten great disciples of Shakyamuni Buddha and the second founder of Buddhism).
 In short, their opinion is that only Zen sect inherited (Sojo) the true Buddhist teachings (Kechimyaku) from Shakyamuni Buddha and only Zen monks are now keeping the teachings in their mind.
 It is OK because it is just their opinion after all, but then what?
-How do they save people in this world hiding the Buddhist teachings in their mind?
+How do they save people in this world hiding the Buddhist teachings in their minds?
 How do common people understand and practice the teachings called Furyumonji or Kyoge Betsuden that cannot be read or listened to?
 Isn’t it deviating from what the Buddha hoped for?
-We know, of course, the Buddha hoped that all people in this world would attain Buddhahood through practicing Buddhist teachings correctly just like He had done in the remote past.
+We know, of course, the Buddha hoped that all people in this world would attain Buddhahood through practicing Buddhist teachings correctly just as He had done in the remote past.

 Among taxi drivers in Kyoto, there is a jargon Suika Hiroi.
 Suika literally means a “watermelon,” and Hiroi means “picking up.”
-When they get a phone call from a certain temple of Zen sect to pick up as usual, they say, “I’m going to do Suika Hiroi!”
+When they get a phone call from a certain temple of Zen sect to pick up, as usual, they say, “I’m going to do Suika Hiroi!”
 The temple is one of the head temples of Rinzai Zen sect, and lots of monks belong to the temple.
-Zen monks fundamentally should have slender figures because they always train their body and mind through zazen meditation and vegetarian diet.
+Zen monks fundamentally should have slender figures because they always train their body and mind through zazen meditation and a vegetarian diet.
 However, most of the monks of the Zen temple are fat and their destinations are always Gion (the most popular downtown area and entertainment spot in Kyoto) to go drinking!
 This means, a Suika, which is really big and heavy, expresses those fat monks who like to frequent Gion, and taxi drivers in Kyoto use the jargon sarcastically just like they go to harvest watermelons.
 Forgive me for being talkative, but what I meant was, how can those who are not able to take care of their own health save others?
 There is no correct transmission anywhere in Rinzai Zen…

 Nichiren Shoshu and SGI, needless to say, claim that they are the sole successor of Nichiren Buddhism creating apocryphal books or falsified Gohonzon as if they are written by Nichiren Shonin himself.
 They say Nikko 日興 received Yuiju Ichinin no Kechimyaku Sojo 唯授一人の血脈相承 (transmission of the heritage of the Buddhist Law to only one person) from the founder of the Sect (they claim it’s Nichiren Shonin) in accordance with Nika Sojo 二箇相承 (documents which were believed to be addressed from Nichiren Shonin to only Nikko, one of six great disciples) in 1282.